libp2p/specs/connections/README.md

 The recommended baseline **security** protocol is [Noise][noise-spec], which is supported in all current libp2p implementations.

-The recommended baseline **stream multiplexer** is [mplex][mplex], which provides a very simple programmatic API and is supported in all current libp2p implementations.
+The recommended baseline **stream multiplexer** is [yamux][yamux], which provides a very simple programmatic API and is supported in most libp2p implementations.

 ### State Management